nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 {% include important.html content="Whilst the use of a JWT and the claims naming is inspired by the [SMART on FHIR](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/cross-organizational-auth) the GP Connect programme hasn't commit to using the SMART on FHIR specification." %}

+Where the Practitioner has both a local system role as well as a Spine RBAC role, then the Spine RBAC role SHALL be supplied
 {% include todo.html content="Spine RBAC role support to be added in [Stage 2.](designprinciples_maturity_model.html)" %}

 ### Example Code ###